ak47andrew/cai-tool/README.md

 See `cai --help` for brief usage.
 All interactions will be available only using a shell or other type of terminal.
 You can't use this via UI

 > [!NOTE]
 > This utility doesn't manage your real data on the CAI platform - it's on your local PC only.
-Util there's no public API available - it's impossible to implement
+Util there's no public API available - it's almost impossible to implement

 ### First using